Garden Tree

 Watering

-Ground-planted shrubs usually rely on rainfall.
-Potted plants require thorough watering when the soil surface is dry.
-Avoid letting the soil dry out, especially in summer.
+Ground-planted shrubs usually need only rainfall, but potted plants require regular watering when the soil surface dries.
+Protect from drought, especially in summer.

 Soil

-Prefers well-drained soil.
-Mixing compost or leaf mold improves growth.
+Prefers well-drained soil enriched with compost or leaf mold.

 Fertilizer

-Apply slow-release fertilizer in spring and autumn to support berry production.
+Apply slow-release fertilizer in spring and autumn to support healthy growth and abundant fruiting.

 Pruning